 Students who need to take one or more prerequisite classes may do so either online through the Gabelli School of Business or at another accredited college or university.
 Any prerequisite courses taken outside of the Gabelli School will require prior review and approval.

 The online MS in Finance program offers start dates throughout the year, and the admissions committee reviews applications on a rolling basis.
-View the table below for upcoming start dates and application deadlines for the program.
+The final deadline for the January 2023 cohort is October 28, 2022.

 If you need to take prerequisite coursework, you are required to apply by the Round 3 deadlineto allow time to complete prerequisites before your desired start date.
 Students that need to take more than two prerequisite courses may need to defer their start date to complete all prerequisite coursework prior to program enrollment.Connect with an admissions officerto discuss your options.